 Elected on 22.10.2020

-Co-Opted Governor (Interim Chair) (Safeguarding Governor and Link Governor for Maths)
+Co-Opted Governor (Chair) and Link Governor for Curriculum

 I am retired and live in Hovingham and was formerly involved in managing a family manufacturing business in Scarborough.
 I was also a North Yorkshire Magistrate for many years, with a special interest in the family court.
-I have four grown up daughters and three grandchildren of primary school age.
-In the past I have been both a primary school governor and a parent governor at a York secondary school.
-Among my interests are gardening, cooking, wildlife and the countryside – and travelling.
+I have four adult daughters and three grandchildren Among my interests are gardening, cooking, wildlife and the countryside.
+I also volunteer with a Community Library and a Food Waste project, the Malton Free Fridge.

 As a co-opted governor, I am elected by the existing members of the Governing Body.